estebanmarinv/Pharmacy-Drug-Forecast/README.md

 **CreateDB.ipyb** creates the tables in the PostgreSQL Database from the temporary files, according with the Database design included in the next image:

 ![alt text](CreateCSVsDB/DB%20design.png "Database")

-### Web Site
-#### a) Web Application Framework Django:
-The directory Django contains the files to enable the environment, the Web Site permits manage the information and produce reports.

-#### b) Dash Framework:
-It's integrated to Django to create the Dashboards with themes called layouts.
-The graphs are integrated with Plotly python structure code, wich is included in the directory Django/Dalinde/Dalinde/dash_apps.

-### Run Server

-**Requirements**
-- Install python
-- Add packages: dash 1.10.0, django 3.0.3, django-plotly-dash 1.3.1, gekko 0.2.6, matplotlib 3.1.3, numpy                1.18.4, pandas 1.0.3, plotly 4.7.1, psycopg 2 2.8.4, sqlalchemy 1.3.16

-In Django/Dalinde directory run:
-- python manage.py makemigrations
-- python manage.py migrate
-- python manage.py runserver

-View the Web site at http://<host_name>:8000/

 ## Data Analysis